About Velvet Cardboard Anthurium

 Yes, Velvet Cardboard Anthuriums can flower, but they do so infrequently, especially when grown indoors.
 The flowers are typically small and less showy compared to other Anthurium species.

-Can I grow Velvet Cardboard Anthurium indoors
+Can I grow Velvet Cardboard Anthurium in my indoor space

 Difficulty